JuliaHealth/KomaMRI.jl/docs/src/how-to/4-develop.md

 ## Make changes to remote repos

 So far so good.
 However you want to make some changes to your Github Fork and even you want to contribute to the KomaMRI project.
-But baby steps first, let's make some local changes in the local git repo.
+But first, let's make some local changes in the local git repo.
 In the following example we will change the default phantom displayed in the user interface.

 First create a branch with a descriptive name, in this case `patch-ui-default-phantom`: